Support Equipment

 Sniper Advanced Targeting Pod (AN/AAQ-33)

-The Sniper Advanced Targeting Pod (AN/AAQ-33) is Lockheed Martin's U.S.-made externally mounted electro-optical targeting pod for fighter and bomber aircraft.
-Official sources describe it as a lightweight system with high-definition EO/IR imaging, laser designation, and two-way video support for air-to-air and air-to-surface targeting.
+The Sniper Advanced Targeting Pod (AN/AAQ-33) is Lockheed Martin's U.S.-made electro-optical targeting pod for fighter and bomber aircraft.
+Official sources describe high-definition EO/IR imaging, laser designation, weapons-quality coordinates, and two-way video support, with direct combat-use documentation in Afghanistan and Libya.

 Profile